Information for professionals

 • Three close relatives (including one first-degree), average age under 60

-• 4 or more relatives with breast cancer on one side of the family
+• 4 or more reports on one side of the family

 Ovarian Cancer

-• Two close relatives with ovarian cancer under 70
+• Unaffected women with TWO or more relatives (mother, sister, aunt, grandmother) with ovarian cancer under 70

 Colorectal Cancer

-• Three or more close relatives with other gastrointestinal, renal, urinary tract, uterine or ovarian cancer at any age, or two average age below 60
+• Three or more close relatives with colorectal cancer +/- other gastrointestinal, renal, urinary tract, uterine or ovarian cancer at any age, or two average age below 60

 Other Cancers